enricomannarino/Data-Science-projects/Foundations of Computer Science/README.md

-# Foundations of Computer Science
+## Foundations of Computer Science

-Code for the Foundations of Computer Science project - associated with the Data Science graduate program (academic year 2022/2023)
+Project for the 'Foundations of Computer Science' exam - associated with the Data Science graduate program (academic year 2022/2023)

-## Contributing Members
+### Contributing Members

 - Enrico Mannarino
 - Simone Massardi